How to Remove /wordpress/ from your WordPress Site URL

 Do you want to remove /wordpress/ from your WordPress site URL?
 It is appearing in your site URL because you have installed WordPress in /wordpress/ folder of the web server which is called sub-directory.

 Many best website hosting provider allow you one click installer tool to properly installed WordPress.
-In this tutorials you will learn how to remove /wordpress/ from your WordPress site URL.
+In this tutorial you will learn how to remove /wordpress/ from your WordPress site URL.

 Why do you See /wordpress/ in Website URL?